What happens when you have a stroke?

 What is a stroke?

-A stroke happens when a blood vessel in your brain gets blocked and stops the flow of blood to the brainThis is called an ischemic stroke.
+A stroke happens when a blood vessel in your brain gets blocked and stops the flow of oxygenated blood to the brainThis is called an ischemic stroke.

 Picture of ischemic stroke.
 Source: National Heart, Lung and Blood Institute, National Institutes of Health